cern-eos/eos/doc/diopside/manual/using.rst

-This examples show the creation \"C\", the file size update \"U±\", a commit from filesystem 2 with checksum and size \"+2sc\", a commit from filesystem 1 with checksum verification \"+1v\", then subsequent two update sequences to the file resulting in filesize change.
+This examples show the creation \"C\", the file size update \"U±\", a commit from filesystem 2 with checksum and size \"+2sc\", a commit from filesystem 1 with checksum verification \"+1v\", then two update sequences to the file resulting in filesize change.

 Replica/Chunk Tracking